cataWalter/skillogue-web/README.md

-Loading State: Forms like Login.js and ForgotPassword.js include a manually inserted SVG and text for the loading state inside the button element.
+Loading State: Forms like Login.tsx and ForgotPassword.tsx include a manually inserted SVG and text for the loading state inside the button element.